r3dact3d/brain-dump/Journeys/AI Journey.md

 ### Lesson 1: Introduction

-* To be a successful seller, you need to be able to hold casual conversations about artificial intelligence (AI) with confidence.

-* Part of what makes the incredible growth in AI possible is Moore's law, which states that the number of transistors in an integrated circuit doubles approximately every two years.
+* Part of what makes the incredible growth in AI possible is Moore's law, which states that the number of transistors in an integrated circuit doubles approximately every two years

-* Ultimately, as a seller, you should care about AI because your customers do.

-* The market for AI-related spending is large and only going to grow larger within the next few years.

 * AI is a branch of computer science that enables machines to perform tasks that typically require human intelligence.